The evolving warehouse and future trends

 This means that mobile devices are becoming more “gun like,” erasing the major differences between them and traditional RFID guns.
 With changing in software technology such as the cloud, IoT, trends of BYOD and tighter security on data enables warehouses to have an array of devices.
 In response though, hardware manufacturers are creating RFID guns devices that are less expensive and less bulky to try and compete with the mobile solutions market.
 The introduction of Android affordable rugged mobile devices has truly set the competition between consumer versus rugged devices alight.

 Cloud software allows updates to be made on an ongoing basis, meaning minimal disruption of normal operations and a guarantee of up-to-date software.
 Instead of deploying software solutions on local servers (which need to be maintained), software is hosted off-site, usually by the software’s creators.
 Many companies these days are selecting Cloud Supply Chain Management Solutions to gain better control over their inventory in an increasingly complex distribution environment.
+In fact, a recent WMS report found that 91.5% of businesses were considering a cloud-based WMS in their current selection project.
 Cloud technology is a powerful, cost-effective tool that is readily available to help you face your distribution challenges head-on and stay one step ahead of your competitors.

 In the next three years, Warehouse Management System (WMS) Technology has been available in the cloud delivery model from some providers for a few years now, offering a lower cost, reduced risk option.
 When evaluating WMS providers, it is imperative for every business to understand the total cost of ownership (TCO)—including both direct and indirect costs—of the technology and labor associated with adopting WMS technology.